SupeRuier/awesome-active-learning/AL_core.md

   The model or set of models handles different views simultaneously.

 So we would classify current AL works though the mentioned basic dimensions.
-Ww will list the representative works on each dimension (with a short introduction hopefully.)
+We will list the representative works on each dimension (with a short introduction hopefully.)
 Beside these dimensions, we will also introduce several combinations with AL and other problem settings.
 Some real life applications also will be introduced.